CrownedPhoenix/functional-programming-2021/README.md

 # Functional Programming 2021
-Each assignment should have it's own folder on main.
+Each assignment should have its own folder on main.